tahabilge/nexusd_streaming/README.md

 This code has been used in a deep brain stimulation project still ongoing at Massachussetts General Hospital/Harvard Medical School.

 The script creates a GUI for visualizing data streaming and changing stimulation parameters.
-Here is a screenshot from one of the recent versions:
+Here is a screenshot from a previous version.
+Newer versions have aesthetic improvements and more functionality for stimulation changes but I don't have access to the hardware anymore.

 ![App GUI](/images/data_streaming_real_data.PNG)